 About ELIS Technologies Ltd:

-ELIS Technologies Ltd is an Ireland-based robotics and AI enterprise that develops drones and systems which integrate proprietary 3D GPS eMapping.
+ELIS Technologies Ltd is robotics and AI enterprise that develops robots and systems which integrate proprietary 3D GPS eMapping.

 photo credit – Videophotog productions incZuzana Gregorová